IMPORTANT UPDATE: Landlords and tenants with protected commercial leases during COVID-19 (coronavirus) emergency period

 This prohibition applies until the end of the financial hardship period.

 Mediation and dispute resolution

-You will need to demonstrate that you have attempted to negotiate and supplied relevant information to assist with negotiations.
+You will need to demonstrate that you have already attempted to negotiate and supplied the tenant with relevant information to assist with negotiations.

-CBOS will engage an independent mediator and you will be required to contribute to the costs associated.
+CBOS will provide an independent mediator and you will be required to contribute to the costs associated.